 I do what I do so that individuals with disabilities and their families have more money, better lives and more say.

 Those with financial clout are listened to.
 Accommodating people with disabilities will not happen simply because accommodations are legislated.
 This is not simply about ramps and wider doorways.
-It is about business, government and average individuals realizing the value of designing a better world, a different world, one that produces products and services in virtually every industry that can be used by people with disabilities.
+It is about business, government and average individuals realizing the value of designing a better world, a different world, one that produces products and services in virtually every industry that can be used by everyone, including people with disabilities.
 This is not just a money game, but it is part of the game.

 I don`t have a disability and I don`t have a relative with a disability, but I do know something about marginalization.
 I worked in the long-term care and non-profit sectors before becoming a financial advisor.
 I have seen how the young, the old and the disadvantaged struggle.
-In the end, I wanted to provide a service where there were serious needs that are largely left unaddressed.
+In the end, I wanted to provide services where there were serious needs that are largely left unaddressed.